readium/swift-toolkit/docs/Guides/Navigator/Preferences.md

 let combinedPrefs = publicationPrefs.merging(sharedPrefs)
 ```

+> [!TIP]
-:warning: Some preferences are closely tied to a specific publication and should never be shared between multiple publications, such as the language.
+> Some preferences are closely tied to a specific publication and should never be shared between multiple publications, such as the language.
 It is recommended that you store these preferences separately per book, which is what the suggested filters will do if you use them.

 ## Appendix: Preference constraints